yornaath/batshit/README.md

 await delay(100);

 /**
- * New Requests will be batched in a another call since not within the timeframe.
+ * New Requests will be batched in a another call since not within the first timeframe.
  */
 const joe = users.fetch(3);
 const margareth = users.fetch(4);